What Employers Can See in a Background Check

 State-Specific Background Check Laws

 In the past years, states have been passing fair hiring legislation that dictates local rules in addition to federal requirements.
 This adds to the complexity for companies to stay compliant with regulations, as they may now vary depending on where the company is based.
 Many states have adopted “ban the box” rules that make it illegal for hiring managers to ask applicants about their prior criminal convictions.4 In California, for example, an employer cannot consider marijuana misdemeanor convictions that are more than two years old.5

 The Cost of Bad Background Checks

-Getting turned down for a job because of a botched background screening is costly on all sides.
-As an applicant, of course, you lost the job that was already in the bag.
-For the employers, they can and do get sued.
-In the past decade alone, employers and ineffective background check companies have paid $326 million in settlements.
+When a job seeker is turned down for a position because of a botched background check, this is costly on both sides.
+As an applicant, you lost a job that had already been offered to you.
+For an employer, they may get sued.
+In the past decade, employers and ineffective background screening companies have paid $326 million in settlements.6

-If you’re an applicant and you’ve been turned down for a job due to a background check, the first thing to do is ask for the report and read it.
-If there is anything inaccurate, or if there is anything in there that the employer should not have been able to use to make an adverse determination, speak up quickly.
-In most places, you have a week to contest it.
+If you had a job offer rescinded due to a background check, you should ask for the report and read it carefully.
+If anything is inaccurate, or if there is anything that the employers should not have used to make their decision, you must quickly speak up.
+In most cases, you have just a week to contest it.

-If you’re an employer, it’s not that hard to comply with the law.
-First, learn why background screening can lead to lawsuits.
-And second, don’t just purchase a background check based solely on price.
+If you are an employer, it isn’t hard to comply with background check laws, and when you work with a professional background screening agency, you’ll make better hiring decisions.
+Learn why a pre-employment screening can lead to a lawsuit.
+And don’t purchase a background check solely based on the price.
 Remember the old adage: “you get what you pay for.”
-Work with a trusted credit reporting agency and be sure they are protecting both you and your applicants.
+Partner with a trusted credit reporting company to ensure that they are protecting both you and your job applicants.